-- Cliffs' previous attempts to reach a settlement with Casablanca, including proactively offering to permit Casablanca to appoint two new independent directors to the Board of Directors and a third mutually agreed upon director to be named at a later date, were not accepted by Casablanca; - Based on conversations with various shareholders, the Board of Directors believes that certain shareholders are likely to be supportive of Casablanca having minority representation on the Board of Directors: - If all six of Casablanca's nominees were elected, Cliffs may be required to (a) offer to repurchase its outstanding notes and (b) pay the NEOs certain benefits, regardless of whether the employment of the NEO is terminated; - Cliffs' Regulations do not include a deadline for nominating a director for election at the 2014 Annual Meeting; - In nominating a nine person slate for an 11 person Board, the Company, assuming that cumulative voting rights are in effect for the election of directors and that no other shareholder nominates a director for election, can offer its shareholders the ability to vote FOR ALL of the nine Cliffs' Nominees while also permitting Casablanca to obtain representation of two of its nominees on the Board under the plurality voting standard.
+- Cliffs' previous attempts to reach a settlement with Casablanca, including proactively offering to permit Casablanca to appoint two new independent directors to the Board of Directors and a third mutually agreed upon director to be named at a later date, were not accepted by Casablanca; - Based on conversations with various shareholders, the Board of Directors believes that certain shareholders are likely to be supportive of Casablanca having minority representation on the Board of Directors; - If all six of Casablanca's nominees were elected, Cliffs may be required to (a) offer to repurchase its outstanding notes and (b) pay the NEOs certain benefits, regardless of whether the employment of the NEO is terminated; - Cliffs' Regulations do not include a deadline for nominating a director for election at the 2014 Annual Meeting; - In nominating a nine person slate for an 11 person Board, the Company, assuming that cumulative voting rights are in effect for the election of directors and that no other shareholder nominates a director for election, can offer its shareholders the ability to vote FOR ALL of the nine Cliffs' Nominees while also permitting Casablanca to obtain representation of two of its nominees on the Board under the plurality voting standard.

 On May 29, 2014, the Company issued a press release responding to an assertion by Casablanca that the Cliffs Board breached its fiduciary duties because it had not yet approved the nominees proposed by Casablanca in order to avoid the possible trigger of a change of control under the indenture governing Cliffs' senior notes.
-In the Company's press release, the Company stated that, "[t]he Board will consider whether Casablanca's nominees should be approved for purposes of its senior notes indenture in due course should Casablanca continue to seek control of Cliffs' Board."
+In the Company's press release, the Company stated that, ", it would consider whether Casablanca's nominees should be approved for purposes of its senior notes indenture in due course should Casablanca continue to seek to nominate a majority of the directors to the Cliffs Board.
+The Cliffs Board's review will include, among other things, Casablanca's definitive proxy statement, when it becomes available.
+If the Cliffs Board determines to approve Casablanca's nominees, this would have the effect of making Casablanca's nominees "continuing directors" under the senior notes indenture, which, in turn, would mean that their election to the Board would not trigger the change of control clause in the indenture.